 Red isn’t just a color; it’s a part of Set Himself.
 Or to put it another way, the Red Lord doesn’t just “like” the color red; He is the very essence of redness.

 Within the spectrum of visible light, red exists between orange (where red meets yellow) and violet (where red meets blue).
 Technically, its wavelength is approximately 620–740 nanometers on the electromagnetic spectrum.
 It has historically been associated with aggression, blood, heat, lust, and passion.
 It’s also linked to the planet Mars and the sphere of Geburah on the Qabalic Tree of Life.
 Mars, of course, is named after the Roman God of war, who is often conflated with the Greek God Ares.
 (Hence why Mars is so often associated with hostile alien space invaders, as in H. G. Wells’ The War of the Worlds.)
-Geburah is where the gods pass judgment and destroy things, causing us all to be transformed (whether we want to be or not).
-It’s also the sphere where the gods take whatever steps they need to beat the crap out of evil.
+Geburah is where the Gods pass judgment and destroy things, causing us all to be transformed (whether we want to be or not).
+It’s also the sphere where the Gods take whatever steps they need to beat the crap out of evil.

 Red is further linked to iron, which is likely because (1) there is actually iron in our blood and (2) Late Stone Age people often used ochre, a clay that is given a reddish tint by iron oxide.
 Even today, tribal peoples still use ochre to treat animal skins, repel insects, stop bleeding, and protect themselves from the sun.
 Red also continues to be the preferred color for warnings and danger signs (both in human society and in nature), with the highest threat levels being “red alerts.”